ome/bioformats/docs/sphinx/users/mipav/index.rst

 for more information.

-To upgrade, just overwrite the old **bioformats\_package.jar** with the :downloads:`latest one <>`.
+To upgrade, just overwrite the old **bioformats\_package.jar** with the `latest one <https://www.openmicroscopy.org/bio-formats/downloads/>`_.
 You may want to download the latest version of MIPAV first, to take advantage of new features and bug-fixes.